Central Washington Railroad

 The Central Washington Railroad (reporting mark CWRR) is a common freight carrier that operates in the Yakima, Washington area.
-The shortline railroad operates 80 mi on two routes in the Yakima River valley and is owned by the Temple family, which also owns the Columbia Basin Railroad.
+The shortline railroad operates 80 mi on two routes in the Yakima River valley and was owned by the Temple family, which also owned the Columbia Basin Railroad.
+The line was acquired by Jaguar Transport Holdings in August 2025.

 Route

 The CWRR's northern route connects the communities of Fruitvale, Yakima, Union Gap and Moxee City.

 The CWRR's southern route connects the communities of Granger, Sunnyside, Grandview and Prosser.